botlabs-gg/yagpdb-docs-v2/content/learn/beginner/inputs-1.md

 - `float`
 - `duration` (in seconds)

-Make sure to use these instead of manually verifiying a valid range, as it makes your code cleaner and easier to read.
+Make sure to use these instead of manually verifying a valid range, if possible, as it makes your code cleaner and easier to read.

 #### Testing For Optional Arguments